 If you have something contagious, please reschedule your massage.
 If you have a bug, stay home and get better.
 If you have a skin ailment (fungal infection, poison ivy, etc…) please wait until it has subsided before getting a massage.
 It is possible that receiving massage can make you “worse.”
 This includes pretty much any “itis,” a cold, the flu, pink eye, ringworm, poison ivy, staph, MRSA, norovirus, the “stomach flu,” lice, and much more.
 We will not be upset if you have to reschedule in order to take care of yourself.
 Plus our staff and other customers will thank you for not spreading the love.

 If you have recently had surgery, your doctor needs to clear you for a return to muscular massage prior to resuming a normal massage routine.
 Similarly if you are scheduled for surgery, your therapist will adjust the massage in order to avoid changing anything in the tissue the surgery will be targeting.
-In both cases a light prehab/rehab lymphatic massage may be acceptable to bolster the immune system and manage swelling, pain, and anxiety.
+In both cases a light pressure prehab/rehab massage may be acceptable to manage pain and anxiety.

 If you have a chronic condition think about rescheduling you when you have a flare up.
 During a flare up you don’t feel well and massage has the potential to make your symptoms worse.
 Better to reschedule for when your body can fully benefit from all massage has to offer.
-In some cases, however, a light pressure massage, lymphatic massage, or energy work may be helpful during a flare up, but generally not a standard massage.
+In some cases, however, a light pressure massage may be helpful during a flare up, but generally not a standard massage.

 If you have a compromised cardiovascular system, massage may be a no-go until you get it under control.
 Any type of blood clot issue must be resolved prior to receiving massage.
 Heart failure or a recent heart attack also preclude massage.
 Likewise if you have a known aneurysm please avoid massage, unless the aneurysm has been diagnosed as stable.